 Index Bullet Chart

-Click the image above to see the workbook on Tableau Public or access it here.
+Click here to access the workbook on Tableau Public.

 Index Bullet Chart Explanation